8i8/permutations/README.md

-Inspired by some university C++ lectures I wanted to write the code shown in C, to order my permutation output and remove any double permutations due to letters appering more than once in a string I decided to write a trie data structure to solve the problem.
+Inspired by some university C++ lectures I wanted to write the code shown in C, to order my permutation output and remove any double permutations due to letters appering more than once in a string; I decided to use a trie data structure to solve this problem.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by